danielnewman09/Dissertation/Presentation-Outline.md

 ### Slide 2: The Past Decade (2:00)

 With that said, I want to begin by providing some context for this research.
 The work I'm about to present would have been impossible ten, five, or for some elements even two years ago.
-The advancements in embedded computing, machine learning, and Internet of Things have dramatically changed the technological landscape in the past decade.
+And that's because the advancements in embedded computing, machine learning, and Internet of Things have dramatically changed the technological landscape in the past decade.
 Many of these advancements are built on technologies first introduced in the mid 2000's.
-A couple of examples, shown here, are the 32-bit microprocessor architecture and the Numpy library.
+A couple of examples being the ARM 32-bit microprocessor architecture and the Numpy library.

 ### Slide 3: Research Questions (1:15)

-This research is specifically interested in how recent technological changes can be leveraged in a machine monitoring application.
+This research is specifically focused on examining how recent technological changes can be leveraged in a machine monitoring application.
 To that end, I am interested in answering these questions.

 ...

-Again, these questions essentially boil down to investigating how these new embedded computing and internet of things tools can be leveraged in a manufacturing environment

 ### Slide 4: Thesis Contributions (2:30)